covjson/specification/spec.md

 - If the value of `"domain"` is a URL and the referenced domain has a `"profile"` member, then the coverage object must have the member `"domainProfile"` where the value must equal the `"profile"` value of the referenced domain.
 - A coverage object may have a member with the name `"parameters"` where the value is an object where each member has as name a short identifier and as value a parameter object.
 The identifier corresponds to the commonly known concept of "variable name" and is merely used in clients for conveniently accessing the corresponding range object.
 - A coverage object must have a `"parameters"` member if the coverage object is not part of a coverage collection or if the coverage collection does not have a `"parameters"` member.
+- A coverage object may have a member with the name `"parameterGroups"` where the value is an array of ParameterGroup objects.
 - A coverage object must have a member with the name `"ranges"` where the value is a range set object.
 Any member of a range set object has as name any of the names in a `"parameters"` object in scope and as value either an NdArray object or a URL.
 A `"parameters"` member in scope is either within the enclosing coverage object or, if part of a coverage collection, in the parent coverage collection object.
 The shape and axis names of each NdArray object must correspond to the domain axes defined by `"domain"`.
 If the referenced parameter object has a `"categoryEncoding"` member, then each array element of the `"values"` NdArray member must be equal to one of the values defined in the `"categoryEncoding"` object and be interpreted as the matching category.

 ### 6.4.
 Coverage Collection Objects